oracle/python-oracledb/doc/src/user_guide/authentication_methods.rst

 Note the use of a :ref:`heterogeneous <connpooltypes>` pool in the example above.
 This is required in this scenario.

+Proxy users can also be used with token-based authentication.
+See :ref:`tokenauth` for more information.

 .. _extauth:

 External Authentication